Anaisdg/Popular_Music_Insights/README.md

 ![Concert](readmeimg/concert.png)

-## Analysis and visualization of music - by artists, songs, genres, lyrics, demographics, race and gender.
+## Analysis and visualization of musical tastes by artists, songs, genres, lyrics, demographics, race, and gender

-**Project Title:**
-Popular Music Insights

-**Project Outline:**
+**Outline:**

 I. A geographical examination of the musical preferences across 15 cities -- filtered by artist genre, race, and gender -- based on Spotify streaming frequency.
 * Example of the interactive map that examines the musical preferences for particular cities